rin0o1/IBMMQ-Liberty-reactive-messaging/README.md

 ```
   curl http://localhost:9080/app-producer/system/producer
 ```
 If the message is successfully sent to DEV.QUEUE.1, "Message Sent!" should appear in your console.
-Similarly, a reply "This is a message from the consumer" should be prompted to confirm that the consumer reply has been received and that the reactive messaging flow has succeeded.
+Similarly, a reply "received (my-topic): This is a message from the consumer from queue DEV.QUEUE.2" should be prompted to confirm that the consumer reply has been received and that the reactive messaging flow has succeeded.